IEO Terms of Reference PDF version

 Relations with Fund staff and management

-In conducting its work, IEO should avoid interfering with operational activities, including programs, or attempting to micro-manage the institution.
+In conducting its work, IEO should avoid interfering with operational activities, including current programs.

 Review of experience with IEO